A Better Son/Daughter Lyrics

 Swearing it’s different this time

-And that god never blessed her insides
+And that God never blessed her insides

-Then you hang up the phone and feel badly for upsetting things
+Then you hang up the phone

-And crawl back into bed to dream of a time
+Crawl back into bed to dream of a time

-When your heart was open wide and you love things just because
+When your heart was open wide

-Like the sick and dying
+Like the sick and the dying

 And sometimes when you’re on